alexdelai/NDVI-dimist/README.md

 <img src="/visualizations_ndvi/gam_greenspace_100_best_plot.bmp" width="350" height="250"><img src="/visualizations_ndvi/gam_canopy_100_best_plot.bmp" width="350" height="250">
 <img src="/visualizations_ndvi/gam_shrubs_100_best_plot.bmp" width="350" height="250"><img src="/visualizations_ndvi/gam_grass_100_best_plot.bmp" width="350" height="250">

-The results suggest that NDVI is sensitive to vegetation types and amounts of vegetation for different buffer zones and that vegetation densities and types of vegetation are sensitive to increments in mean NDVI (i.e. 0.1 increments) for different buffer zones.
-Furthermore, these sensitivies usually follow nonlinear patterns.
-Finally, our results address the mystery behind NDVI for greenness exposure assessment and might be translated into actionable policy interventions in urban greening.
+Our results suggest that NDVI is sensitive to vegetation types and that types and quantities of vegetation are sensitive to increments in mean NDVI (i.e. 0.1 increments) both for different buffer zones.
+Furthermore, these sensitivities usually follow nonlinear patterns.
+Overall, the results address the mystery behind NDVI for greenness exposure assessment and might be translated into actionable policy interventions in urban greening.

-Thesis project submitted to the Department of Information and Computing Sciences in collaboration with the Department of Human Geography and Spatial Planning in candidacy for the degree of Master of Science in Applied Data Science, Utrecht University.
+We submitted this project to the Department of Information and Computing Sciences in collaboration with the Department of Human Geography and Spatial Planning in candidacy for the Master of Science degree in Applied Data Science, Utrecht University.